 Networks on different continents can also be connected via satellite.
 Computers are connected by a modem either to ordinary telephone wires or fibre-optic cables, which are linked to a dish aerial.
 This aerial has a large concave reflector for the reception and sending of signals.
 Then, when signals are received by the satellite, they are amplified and sent on to workstations in another part of the world.

 X. Study and discuss the illustration below.
 Then prepare a description and give an oral report.

-- ✓ In Los Angeles, the computers are connected to the telephone line by However, in Barcelona - ✓ The satellite receives signals from Then the signals are retransmitted to - ✓ The purpose of this integrated network may be It allows large companies and institutions to
+✓ This diagram represents a wide area network or WAN Iwo networks are linked via satellite.
+One network is in The other LAN is in ✓ In Los Angeles, the computers are connected to the telephone line by ✓ The satellite receives signals from ✓ The purpose of this integrated network may be